Clicky

 Sea-Doo Green learning key RF model

-Sea-Doo, Yamaha and Kawasaki all have key options that control the power of the watercraft.
+Sea-Doo, Yamaha and Kawasaki all have key options that control the power of the jet ski.

-For example, Sea-Doo has a learning key that limits the speed from 32 MPH up to 50 MPH, depending on the model and how it was programmed.
+For example, Sea-Doo has a learning key that limits from 32 MPH up to 50 MPH, depending on the model and how it was programmed.

 Yamaha has key fobs and Kawasaki has similar keys to Sea-Doo, they all can limit the power.